ultimessing/cpp-template/README.md

 ## Usage

+Open a new folder with VS Code.
 Run the following command in a new folder.
 >git clone https://github.com/ultimessing/cpp-template.git .
+Switch to the "CMakeLists.txt" file to activate the CMake Tools extension.
 Run the file "conanrun.bat" to install the configs for all four build types: Debug, Release, MinSizeRel, RelWithDebInfo.
+This may take a while, as Conan is building all four versions of a library.
+I am not sure if this is needed.
 Open command pallette(Ctrl+Shift+P with default keybindings) and choose the option "CMake: Configure".
 Ready to go!
-Sadly, you will have to use the "CMake: Delete Cache and Reconfigure" each time you change the build type, unless I figure out how to bypass this.
+Sadly, you will have to use the "CMake: Delete Cache and Reconfigure" option each time you change the build type, unless I figure out how to bypass this.
+Gods of CMake are fickle after all.

 ## Adding packages